 Treatment of megaloblastic anemia may include taking vitamin B12 and folate supplements and increasing your dietary intake of these vitamins.

 Some people have an autoimmune condition called “pernicious anemia” that prevents their bodies from absorbing vitamin B12.
-If left untreated, pernicious anemia can cause irreversible damage to the nervous and digestive systems.
+If untreated, pernicious anemia can cause irreversible damage to the nervous and digestive systems.

 Nonmegaloblastic anemia